zerefdev/todo-highlighter/README.md

 ## Good to know

-"keyword": whatever you want the extension to highlight "decorationType": background, border, textonly "primaryColor": CSS property
+"keyword": whatever you want the extension to highlight
+"decorationType": background, border or textonly
+"primaryColor": CSS property
-"secondaryColor": CSS property (optional for textonly) "borderRadius": CSS property (optional)
+"secondaryColor": CSS property (optional for textonly)
+"borderRadius": CSS property (optional)
 "borderWidth": CSS property (optional)

 ## Example (see screenshot for result)